You can usually save a lot of money by buying larger quantities of seeds at once.

 For this test, simply drop the seeds into a cup of warm water and leave them there a few hours.
 If they sink to the bottom, they are good for germination.
 If they stay floating at the top, they are likely dead.

 Naturally, you should only do this test on seeds you are getting ready to germinate.
-Once you’ve soaked a seed in water, you can’t then expect it to last much longer in storage.
+Once you’ve soaked a seed in water, you need to start the seed shortly after.
+You can’t then expect it to last much longer in storage after that.

 How Long Cannabis Seeds Last: Final Thoughts